 I wish you all a wonderful Christmas.

-The folks over at Omniglot.com have provided a recording of the phrase in the title of this post.
-Click the triangle below if you want to learn to say “Merry Christmas” in Greek:
+The folks over at Omniglot.com provided a recording of the phrase in the title of this post that was used here from 2010 to 2015.
+My link to that recording ceased to function this year, so I replaced it with a recording of my own.
+Click the triangle below if you want to learn to say “Merry Christmas” in Hellenistic Greek.

 |There is one small difference in spelling of the Christmas greeting between 300 CE and the present: the system of written accents has been simplified.
 Contrast the following spellings.
 Can you see the difference?|